canonical/ubuntu.com/templates/legal/data-privacy/user-survey.md

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data breach where we are legally required to do so.

-## Changes to this Privacy Notice
+## Changes to this Privacy notice

-This Privacy Notice will be reviewed from time to time.
-If we decide to change this Privacy Notice we will post the changes here.
+This Privacy notice will be reviewed from time to time.
+If we decide to change this Privacy notice we will post the changes here.
 However, if we intend to make material changes to the way we use your personal information we will notify you before doing do.
 Any personal information held will be governed by our most current notice.

 ## Your right to complain

 We hope that we can resolve any query or concern you raise about our use of your information.
 You can contact us at any time.
-Any questions, comments and requests regarding this Privacy Notice or any other related matter are welcomed and should be addressed to [dataprotection@canonical.com](mailto:dataprotection@canonical.com) or to the address below:
+Any questions, comments and requests regarding this Privacy notice or any other related matter are welcomed and should be addressed to [dataprotection@canonical.com](mailto:dataprotection@canonical.com) or to the address below:

 <div style="margin:2rem;">
 Legal, Canonical<br />